SourLemonJuice/SourLemonJuice-blog/pages/about.md

 ### Operating System

 - **Half** `Linux` guy.
-For now it's `Archlinux`, maybe it will be `Fedora` in the future.
+For now it's `Archlinux`, maybe it will be `Fedora` in the future
 - Microsoft `Windows`...
 Easy to use, but not simple.
-I'm never hate it.
+I'm never hate it
-- Forever rejecting `macOS` and `Apple`.
+- Forever rejecting `macOS` and `Apple`
-- Weird `ChromeOS`, but it's funny and useful.
+- Weird `ChromeOS`, but it's funny and useful

 ### GUI Visual Design

 - **Material Design 3/Material You** forever!
-- **Microsoft Design Language/Microsoft Metro** is also good, I still like straight corners a bit more.
+- **Microsoft Design Language/Microsoft Metro** is also good, I still like straight corners a bit more
 - And some Others

 ### Linux Distribution

 My first distro is Ubuntu, that's the end of 2022(probably around this?), like almost anyone, it's difficult.
 I'm using the desktop version but use it as a server.
 It's just because I have an idle old computer.\
-It's funny, but it's useless as a server
+This is fun, but useless as a server

 Nearly more than six months later, I started to try to use Linux as my main system, and that's when I chose Debian.\
 It was the right choice and I spent another six months or so learning computer on Debian, it's really really stable.\